remy1991/image_similarity_python/README.md

 **Note that '--input-csv' is mandatory argument whereas '--output-csv' is optional.
 In case '--output-csv' is missing, output will printed on stdout**

 ### Docker
-Docker has been chosen as a packaging medium because of docker being agnostic of platorm.
+Docker has been chosen as a packaging medium because it is platform agnostic.
 One can package a complete application along with all the dependencies using a docker image and the user just needs to have docker installed and rest can be taken care by running docker commands.
-Considering how it makes using an application convenient without worrying abaout the dependeny cycles, the application has been packaged as a docker image and following are the steps that needs to be executed in order to access the application.
+Considering how it makes using an application convenient without worrying abaout the dependency cycles, the application has been packaged as a docker image and following are the steps that needs to be executed in order to access the application:

 ```
 On Terminal (MacOS)